Thursday, Aug. 22

 Promoting Resiliency in Health Care Employees

-Matthew Clarke, Ph.D., consultant, Department of Psychiatry and Psychology, Mayo Clinic and co-author of Improving Happiness, Life Satisfaction and Gratitude in Healthcare Workers
+Matthew Clark, Ph.D., consultant, Department of Psychiatry and Psychology, Mayo Clinic and co-author of Improving Happiness, Life Satisfaction and Gratitude in Healthcare Workers

 Engaging Physician Leaders Around Quality Issues